kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 ### Non-Goals

-- MUST NOT formalize the grouping of objects under management (i.e. it is a just a set of objects, not an "application" or other high-level construct) or require the user to do so to use the feature
+- MUST NOT formalize the grouping of objects under management as an "application" or other high-level construct
+- MUST NOT require users to manually/independently construct the grouping, which would be a significant reduction in UX compared to the current alpha
 - MUST NOT require server-side API changes
-- MUST NOT require third-party CRDs to be installed
+- MUST NOT require any particular CRDs to be installed
 - MAY still have limited performance when used to manage thousands of resources of hundreds of types in a single operation (MUST NOT be expected to overcome performance limitations of issuing many individual deletion requests, for example)

 ## Background